LIN3S/KnowledgeBase/README.md

 ###Document building

-`DocCommand` centralizes all document generation, take a look for further details.
+Entry point for document building is located in `DocumentationBuilder` class that receives a `DocumentIterator` and an instance of `GeneratorRegistry`.
+The first one contains the reference to all documents that need to be parsed, the second one contains all the generators required in the building process.

-Entry point for document building is located in `DocumentationBuilder` class that receives a `DocumentIterator` that contains the reference to all documents that need to be parsed, and a `GeneratorRegistry` that contains all the generators required in the building process.
+If you want to add a custom Generator implement `GeneratorInterface` and add it to the `GeneratorRegistry` before passing it to the `DocumentationBuilder`.

-If you want to add a custom Generator implement `GeneratorInterface` and create your own command to add the Generators you need to `GeneratorRegistry`.
-You can use `DocCommand` as reference.
+"Generation docs" section above, describes the whole proccess with code.